A Johns Hopkins scientist issued a "blistering report" on flu vaccine dangers in the British Medical Journal.

 So get your flu shot (or snort) now, before flu season hits, because it takes a couple of weeks for your body to develop immunity.
 By getting immunized, you’ll not only increase your chances of getting through the winter flu-free, but (because you won’t spread the flu to others) you might also save someone whose immune system would be overwhelmed by influenza.

-The blog post referencing Doshi's 2013 BMJ feature also quoted Dr. Russell Blaylock:
+The natural news blog post referencing Doshi’s 2013 BMJ feature also quoted

 For most people, says Dr. Blaylock, flu vaccines don’t prevent the flu but actually increase the odds of getting it.
 The mercury contained in vaccines is such a strong immune depressant that a flu shot suppresses immunity for several weeks.
 “This makes people highly susceptible to catching the flu,” he says.
 “They may even think the vaccine gave them the flu, but that’s not true — it depressed their immune system and then they caught the flu.”

 First, the flu shot is not nearly as profitable to pharmaceutical companies as many imagine, generating less than one percent of global pharmaceutical company revenues.
-By contrast, a flu epidemic would likely generate a far larger profit for those companies:
+By contrast, an actual flu epidemic would likely generate far larger profits for those companies:

 Vaccines in general have a lower net profit than other pharmaceuticals.
 There are many reasons for the lower profit for vaccines, but it’s mostly due to shipping and spoilage loss.
 For flu vaccines, it’s actually much worse.
 Flu vaccines are only useful for one flu season, so anything unsold at the end of the flu season is destroyed.